google-gemini/example-chat-app/README.md

 The client for this app is written using [React](https://react.dev/) and served using [Vite](https://github.com/vitejs/vite).

 ### Backend
-The app currently has 2 different backend servers that the user can choose from, [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/) and [Node.js](https://Node.js.org/en).
+The app currently has 3 different backend servers that the user can choose from, [Flask](https://flask.palletsprojects.com/en/3.0.x/quickstart/), [Node.js](https://Node.js.org/en) or [Go](https://go.dev)

 ## API documentation
 ### Endpoints available